Police say restaurant workers shot in argument over mayo - NewsBreak

 Police say restaurant workers shot in argument over mayo

-ATLANTA — (AP) — A man who complained there was too much mayonnaise on his sandwich opened fire at an Atlanta sandwich shop, killing one employee and injuring another, police said.

 The shooting happened around 6:30 p.m.
 Sunday at a Subway restaurant attached to a gas station in downtown Atlanta.
-Police said the man argued with the two female workers before shooting them.
+Police said the man argued with the two female workers and then opened fire, news outlets reported.

-“This was a very tragic situation that did not have to occur," Atlanta police Deputy Chief Charles Hampton Jr. told reporters Monday.

-He said a 36-year-old man believed to be the shooter was arrested Sunday evening after someone whom police are not identifying provided them with information.
-Hampton said police are not immediately releasing the suspected shooter's name because of the ongoing investigation.

-The woman who died was 26 years old.
-The other woman, 24, remained in critical condition Monday, Hampton said.
-The injured woman's 5-year-old son was in the restaurant at the time, and Hampton lamented the trauma that that child will have to deal with.

-“It’s frustrating that we have a 26-year-old female who is no longer with us," Hampton said.
-"It frustrates me that we had an individual with a firearm who decided that was the answer to resolve a conflict over a sandwich.”
+As of early Monday morning, Atlanta Police didn’t release information about an arrest or details about a suspect.

+“What you’re seeing behind me is the result of a tragedy, a senseless tragedy that we’ve seen numerous times throughout the year where an argument leads to gunfire and now we have someone dead,” interim police Chief Darin Schierbaum told WSB-TV.

+Police did not immediately release the names of the two women, and the condition of the injured woman wasn’t immediately available.

-“It just breaks my heart to know that someone has the audacity to point a weapon and shoot someone for as little as too much mayonnaise on a sandwich,” restaurant co-owner Willie Glenn told WSB-TV.
+“It just breaks my heart to know that someone has the audacity to point a weapon and shoot someone for as little as too much mayonnaise on a sandwich,” restaurant co-owner Willie Glenn.

 Comments / 0